 Prices of Treasury bonds have been falling.
-Short-term bonds, in particular, have fallen to levels not seen in about a decade.
-By definition, falling bond prices lead to higher yields which have a direct correlation to interest rates on HOA loans.
+Short-term bonds, in particular, have declined to levels not seen in about a decade.
+By definition, falling bond prices lead to higher yields that have a direct correlation to interest rates on HOA loans.

 While the yields on bonds with longer maturities have also been climbing recently, their upturns haven’t been as dramatic as the rate increases on shorter-dated securities.
 This behavior is a bit atypical.
 Generally, interest rate movements on longer-term maturities tend to be greater than those on short-term instruments.

 Think of interest rate movements like ripples that a rock makes when tossed into a calm body of water.
-The ripples nearest to the rock’s entry point or center move quickly but the ripples further out cover greater distances.
-The rates on short-term bonds simulate the entry point of the rock.
+The waves nearest to the rock’s entry point or center move quickly while the waves further out cover greater distances.
+The rates on short-term bonds simulate the entry point of a rock.
 They usually move quickly.
 But the longer-term interest rates are more like the ripples that are further from the center.
-They tend to move the greatest distance.
-The Federal Reserve Bank has clearly begun tossing a few rocks into the lake.
+They tend to move a greater distance.
+The Federal Reserve Bank has begun tossing a few rocks into the lake.

-If your HOA has been putting off major repairs or improvements, it may be time to re-examine your approach.
+If your HOA has been putting off a major repair or improvement, it may be time to re-examine your approach.
 Consider a scenario where your HOA needs to borrow $1 million and is budgeting for a 10-year loan with a 5% interest rate.
-The total interest that your association will pay is around $270k over the 10-year period.
+The total interest that your association will pay is around $270k over the 10-years.
 However, if your loan’s interest rate ended up being 6% (an increase of just 1%), your HOA’s total interest payments would be closer to $330 thousand.
 In this example, a 1% increase in an interest rate would raise your total borrowing cost by more than $60 thousand or over 20%.

-Interest rates are still very low by historical standards.
-If your HOA is considering borrowing money it is a good time to test the market.
+Interest rates are still low by historical standards.
+If your HOA is considering taking out a loan, it may be time to test the market.
 It’s better to be in front of an interest rate increase than chasing an interest rate once the market has changed.

 Arch Capital Solutions acts as an advocate for your HOA.
 We have relationships with lenders who specialize in HOA loans.